Shellyoung/AdvancedTradeSkillWindow2/README.md

   ![options face](https://user-images.githubusercontent.com/40469927/189533127-e298a512-2d4f-4edf-ac79-599cbf9875cb.png)

   ATSW can be configured via built-in options menu.
-The menu can be shown using **/atsw config** command.
+The menu can be shown using command **/atsw config**.

   ## Installation